Whether we’ll admit it or not, our inboxes can be addictive.

 You can even add detailed notes to ensure your team is always in the know.
 No more excuses!

-Connecting Sales & To-Dos: For added context on sales-related tasks, you can easily link items to opportunities in your pipeline.
+Connecting Sales & To-Do List: For added context on sales-related tasks, you can easily link items to opportunities in your pipeline.
 Within a click or two, your team has access to information that would otherwise only reside in your brain.

 6. The Rest of Your Team is Following Your Lead